This very flavorful steak stir-fry is made with sliced top sirloin steak, bell peppers, and snow peas.

 In this recipe, I use a simple sauce made of soy sauce, rice vinegar, and honey.
-The dish itself is flavored with garlic, ginger and sesame oil.
+The dish itself is flavored with garlic, ginger, and sesame oil.

 - 1 tablespoon rice vinegar

-- 1 teaspoon organic cornstarch (or a paleo alternative)
+- 1 teaspoon organic cornstarch

-- 2 tablespoons avocado oil, divided
+- 2 tablespoons avocado oil divided

-- 1.5 lb. top sirloin steak, cut into thin strips
+- 1.5 lb. top sirloin steak cut into thin strips

-- 1 medium onion, sliced
+- 1 medium onion sliced

-- 2 medium bell peppers, cut into thin strips
+- 2 medium bell peppers cut into thin strips

 - 1 cup snow peas

-- 1 tablespoon minced fresh garlic
+- 1 tablespoon fresh garlic minced

-- 1 tablespoon minced fresh ginger root
+- 1 tablespoon fresh ginger root minced

 - 1 tablespoon sesame oil